tedngai/itlworkshops/_posts/2019-10-30-DataVizHAD.md

 df_moma[['Artist','Nationality','Date','BeginDate','Gender','DateAcquired']] = df_moma[['Artist','Nationality','Date','BeginDate','Gender','DateAcquired']].fillna(value='Unknown')
 ```

-Now let's look at the 2 column of data we're interested in working with, DateAcquired and Date (assuming it is the date the work was produced), and you should see something like the following.
+Now let's take a close look at the 2 column of data we're interested in working with, DateAcquired and Date (assuming it is the date the work was produced).
+We want to see if the dataset is consistent.

 ```python
 df_moma[['DateAcquired','Date']]